skinnyshy/mt3000repo/README.md

 # mt3000repo
-A repo for mt3000 reinstall softWare
+A repo for mt3000 to reinstall software